Smudging and Use of Traditional Medicines

 Students living on campus are asked to not smudge in their residence room however they may request a suitable location through Student Housing Services or visit the Indigenous Student Centre as a designated space.

-2. Contact Fire Prevention Services to explore the details of the event space including building and room number.
+3. Fire Prevention Services will explore the details of the event space and Fire Safety System requirements.

-3. If it’s established by Fire Prevention Services that the fire system needs to be modified for smudging to occur, place a work order with the Physical Resources Work Order Desk indicating the building, room number and the timeframe when the smudging will occur.
+4. If it’s established that the fire system needs to be modified for smudging to occur, place a work order with the Physical Resources Work Order Desk indicating the building, room number, date and the timeframe when the smudging will occur.
 The request should be copied to the Work Order Desk, Cara Wehkamp, and Fire Prevention Services.

-When a system is modified, a person needs to be designated as Fire Watch.
+When a system is modified, a person needs to be designated as Fire Watch Personnel and that individual shall ensure Fire Watch procedures are followed.
 This person will call Campus Safety Office Dispatch at (519) 840-5000 when the system is turned off and call again once the smoke dissipates and the system is turned back on.

 Contacts